 Where another person was responsible for the accident, it is crucial that the injured party receives compensation for the event and its life-long effects.
 The Lenahan Law Firm has extensive experience receiving favorable compensation for clients who required an amputation due to the actions of others, particularly in motor vehicle collisions.

 Rather than spreading our efforts across many cases, we only take on a handful of severe injury cases at a time to ensure each client receives our full attention, effort, and personalized care.
-Call us today at (214) 295-1008 for a free consultation.
+Call our Denton County amputation injury attorneys today at (214) 295-1008 for a free consultation.

 Although a number of circumstances can lead to a person requiring an amputation, the main types of accidents that result in amputations include: